context setup

 | CI/CD pipeline | context lint && context build |

-| Let an AI agent build it | Tell the agent: “Install @runcontext/cli and build a semantic layer” |
+| Let an AI agent build it | Tell the agent: “Install @runcontext/cli and build a semantic plane” |

 Next steps